Guac Camera Troubleshooting

 1. Remove the camera from Guac Head

-2. Looking from the front of the camera, locate the button on the camera body, to the side of the lens
+2. Looking at the front of the camera, locate the lens release button on the camera body next to the lens

 3. Unlock the lens by holding the button and rotating the lens